dhis2/dhis2-docs/src/sysadmin/installation.md

 ```

 DHIS2 will connect to Redis if the *redis.enabled* configuration
-property in *dhis.conf* is set to *true* along with the following properties:
+property in *dhis.conf* is set to *on* along with the following properties:

 - *redis.host*: Specifies where the redis server is running.
 Defaults to *localhost*.
 Mandatory.